Try Out Being a Student at Wittenborg

 If you are abroad, then we know it is difficult for you to come and experience a trial day at Wittenborg in Apeldoorn - however, why not fill in an information request form and make an appointment for a lecturer to call you back?
 Or you could request to join an online seminar.

-If you are in the Netherlands, come and join a guest lecture, workshop, or even follow a complete lesson day, or project week.
+If you are in the Netherlands, come and join a guest lecture, workshop, or even follow a complete lesson day or project week presentation.

-Wittenborg University is innovative, entrepreneurial with a businesslike, international character.
-A Wittenborg student feels at home in this setting, and, as a prospective student, it is important for you to understand Wittenborg’s approach to learning, and business, which is why we want to give applying students the best possible introduction to our business school, to help them in their decision making!
+Wittenborg University of Applied Sciences is innovative and entrepreneurial with a businesslike, international character.
+A Wittenborg student feels at home in this setting, and as a prospective student it is important for you to understand Wittenborg’s approach to learning and business, which is why we want to give applying students the best possible introduction to our business school, to help them in their decision making!
 This can be done by following a lesson, a lesson week, watching a project week presentation, or following a Final Phase seminar.